Neuropsychologist in Brisbane

 - Cognitive problems at work

 What does a Neuropsychological Assessment involve?

-Clinical Neuropsychological test typically involves a 4 – 6 hour assessment session, which includes a clinical interview with the client and possibly a family member, and cognitive testing using various validated psychometric measures.
+Clinical Neuropsychological test typically involves a 4 – 6 hour assessment session in Brisbane, which includes a clinical interview with the client and possibly a family member, and cognitive testing using various validated psychometric measures.

 The Neuropsychological Assessment report will summarise the assessment results, outline the client’s cognitive strengths and weaknesses, and provide a range of strategies, interventions or support services that might be of use to address any areas of concern.
 The findings will then be explained as part of a feedback session with the client and any relevant support people.